 To craft a map, you’ll need eight paper and a compass.
 You can farm paper by growing and harvesting sugar cane, and you can craft a compass using Iron and Redstone.
 After you’ve gathered these resources, combine them in a crafting table by placing all the paper surrounding the Compass.
 A little tedious, but not necessarily an expensive recipe.

-When a map is crafted in Minecraft, it is blank until it is held and used.
-As you explore, the map will be drawn to show where you have been.
-Once the map is activated, the map that is shows the player’s surroundings from a top-down view.
+Hold the map out and use it to activate its utility.
+Now, as you explore, the map will draw your surroundings from a top-dwon view.
 The top of the map will point north and the player, themselves, will be marked by a small oval pointer.
 This pointer will move in real-time as the player moves throughout the terrain.
 As the player explores, the map is recorded as the world is at that moment.
 If that area is modified, it will have to be “re-explored” for the map to be accurate.
 Another player can be displayed on the map as long as they have a map in their inventory that is a clone of the map that is being looked at.

 Maps will always record a single chunk.
 Chunks are predetermined, so all maps of the same chunks will be similar.